 A description of the federal, state, and local sanctions which can be taken against a student who violates the law with regard to drug or alcohol use is included in appendix A.

-This chart includes offenses that were reported to Dordt College through Campus Security, the Sioux Center Police Department and other College officials who are designated campus security authorities and who have significant responsibilities for student and campus activities.
+This chart includes offenses that were reported to Dordt University (formerly known as Dordt College) through Campus Security, the Sioux Center Police Department and other College officials who are designated campus security authorities and who have significant responsibilities for student and campus activities.
 The information indicates statistics for the three most recent calendar years.
 The chart includes a category for the number of offenses which manifest evidence of prejudice based on race, religion, sexual orientation, ethnicity, or disability, as prescribed by the Hate Crimes Statistics Act (28 U.S.C.
 534).